Chapter 1 : Her

 Just as every algorithm has a heuristic, there are techniques in magic that are able to bypass… certain technicalities.
 Still, you can’t get nothing without something.
 There is always a price.

-A bright vortex of light emerged from under her, consuming Hugo’s limp body.
+A bright vortex of light emerged from under her, consuming both her and Hugo’s limp body.
 She gripped him as hard as she could to avoid separation.
 Wind and flame swirled around them at an impossible pace.
 The force, spell, whatever the hell you want to call it, was out of control.
-A surge of lightning shot through her body.
+It felt as though a surge of lightning had shot through her body.
 She screamed in pain.
 She screamed in anger.

 Thunder boomed in response as the destructive and reparative force burned through her insides.
 Then for a split second, while it felt like her entire body would be ripped apart, everything stopped.
 Time stood still.
 The searing pain vanished instantaneously.
-Vision blurred, noises deafened, any semblance of reality disappeared for a few brief moments, until she fell limp on Hugo’s body, both of them breathing heavily.
-She couldn’t move her legs
+Vision blurred, noises deafened, any semblance of reality disappeared for a few brief moments, until she fell limp on Hugo’s body.
+She couldn’t move her legs.

 Blinding lights struck her face as the emotionless voice pronounced her name.

 “How do you plead, Miss Weasley, to the charges made against you?”

 She licked her dry lips nervously.
 “And what would those be?”

 Amidst the crowd of indistinguishable faces, Minister Kingsley, longtime friend of her parents, gave her an impassive stare.